dheera/big-yellow-proxxon-mf70-conversion/README.md

 Insert the original manufacturer's metal plates into the X axis parts.

 Then reassemble the X axis, similar to how you did the Y axis.
-Roller bearing goes near the shaft coupler (right) side, oil-impregnated bronze washer goes on the lock nut (left) side.
+Roller bearing goes near the shaft coupler (right) side, another roller bearing goes on the left side along with the lock nut.
+Again you will want to use a dot of Loctite since there is not enough thread to engage the nylon.
 The only difference is that the Y axis uses a 2mm spacer instead of the 5mm spacer.
 In this picture my 2mm spacer didn't arrive so I stacked 2 washers, but I recommend avoiding that practice.

-Install the steppers.
+Install the AliExpress shaft coupler.

+Install the stepper motor.
+Use **cnc-stepper-nut-tool** to help you, the lock nuts can be annoying.

+### Take apart the Z axis

+Remove the 4 M3 screws on top of the Z axis and take it apart.
+Use **cnc-z-nut-tool** to help you remove the lock nut that holds the Z axis lead screw in place.

+Remove this thick plastic cover, which will give us additional clearance to the back of the mill.

 ### Reassemble the Z axis

 First, I recommend putting some tape over the Z axis extrusion while you work so that you don't drop parts and tools down the mill.

-Now reassemble the Z axis, using both parts A and B, and using two ball bearings (one on each side of the 3D printed parts).
+Now reassemble the Z axis, using both parts A and B, and using two ball bearings, one on each side of the 3D printed parts.
 Secure the lock nut in place.
 Tighten until there is no backlash but do not over-tighten.

+Install the AliExpress shaft coupler.

 Install the stepper motor.